Overview of the Smartcam VVAS Plug-in¶

 }

-AI Inference Plugin
+AI Inference Plug-in¶

-vvas_xfilter GStreamer plugin with kernel library /usr/lib/libvvas_dpuinfer.so works as middleware between applications that interface with the user and underlying Vitis AI library, which interface with DPU to do the actual AI inference tasks.
-For 3 AI tasks that are supported: Facedetect, Refinedet, and SSD, the user does not need to change anything in the json.
-The following is the JSON file for Facedetect.
+works as middleware between applications that interface with you and the underlying Vitis AI library, which interface with DPU to do the actual AI inference tasks.
+For three AI tasks that are supported: Facedetect, Refinedet, and SSD, you do not need to change anything in the .json file.
+The following is the .json file for Facedetect:

 "xclbin-location":"/lib/firmware/xilinx/kv260-smartcam/kv260-smartcam.xclbin",